BoredKevin/learning-go/README.md

 ## How to Build and Run

 To run an application, use `go run` from the project root.
-For example, to run the `calcpkg` application:
+For example, to run the `calculator` application:

 ```sh
 go run ./cmd/calculator